 The woman and I are not fools.
 We speak of the complexity and stupidity of many things including the question of human love, of fate, of creation, of renewal, of desire.
 Our walk from the garden leads us to the edge of a splendid lake.
 The world seems captured in the slight silent water and in our pools of thought.
 Such moments of contentment last only a few minutes, but are worth hanging onto while they last for they bring a bolt of happiness.

 'You're an odd one.
 Why can't you make a clean sweep of things?
 Two children by two different woman and still not married!
 Your behavior is reprehensible.'
-Wendell's vitriolic voice jolts me from thought; I sigh, acquiesce and turn my eyes towards his gaunt face.
-'I'm senile, worn out and have savage dreams,' Wendell exclaims.
+Gregory's vitriolic voice jolts me from thought; I sigh, acquiesce and turn my eyes towards his gaunt face.
+'I'm senile, worn out and have savage dreams,' Gregory exclaims.
 'There's nothing left for me to discover in this world.
 Nothing.'
-I like Wendell: his intense thinking, his distaste for human ignorance, his mood that can toss like a leave in spring, his contempt for pity, his acceptance of growing old.
+I like Gregory: his intense thinking, his distaste for human ignorance, his mood that can toss like leaves in spring, his contempt for pity, his acceptance of growing old.

-Wendell remained active until his demise; sometimes taking a bus into town and a taxi home: the downside being that he stole the vehicles and picked up passengers on route for no charge.
-I usually had to post bail and collect Wendell from a police station.
+Gregory remained active until his demise; sometimes taking a bus into town and a taxi home.
+The downside being that he stole the vehicles and picked up passengers on route for no charge.
+I usually had to post bail and collect Gregory from a police station.
 He lamented, at times: 'Why is my hair snowy-white?!
 I don't even like Christmas!'
 And while I was driving, 'A fine boat you have here.
 Goes at a good pace.
 In this mist it's hard to tell where the shore starts or ends.
 How can you see?'